Quick Answer

 Market conditions

 The value of a property is affected by many factors.
-The appraisal process analyzes and considers market conditions that affect any property, such as new construction, changes in the type of sales in a specific place or neighborhood; changes in the housing market; real estate cycles; and other factors that influence a particular property’s value.
-The Federal Reserve’s monetary policy decisions — particularly changes to the federal funds rate — directly influence mortgage interest rates and, by extension, buyer purchasing power and property demand in local markets.
+The appraisal process examines market conditions such as new construction activity, shifts in the type of sales occurring in a neighborhood, housing market cycles, and other forces acting on a specific property’s value.
+The Federal Reserve’s monetary policy decisions, particularly changes to the federal funds rate, directly influence mortgage interest rates and, by extension, buyer purchasing power and property demand in local markets.

 Location and size of the property